 6. Cut down on drinks that could drive you to smoking: Caffeine is nice to use for a kick start in the morning, but too much can lead to additional tension, which calls for a cigarette.
 Additionally, cut down on alcohol – it is just too easy to slip and have a smoke as you drop your guard while drinking.

 7. Keep busy: The busier you are, the less you will tend to notice, or be bothered by cravings.
 Keep in mind that where possible, you should indulge in activities you enjoy.
-Lastly, remember that physical activity reduces stress levels, so any additional physical activity will make it easier to come with the nicotine withdrawal when you stop smoking.
+Lastly, remember that physical activity reduces stress levels, so any additional physical activity will make it easier to cope with the nicotine withdrawal when you stop smoking.

 8. Brush your teeth more regularly: When you have a fresh taste in your mouth, you will be less inclined to light up a smoke.